See list of Department Chairs on the Personnel page.

 Prospective Students:

 This is a selective admission program.
 Once you have declared into the Associates of Arts in Health Science, please refer to your desired program’s curriculum map to ensure that you take the necessary general education and prerequisite courses.
-After completing these courses, you may then submit an application specific to your program.
-You will be able to declare into this program upon acceptance.
+After you have been accepted into the program you will be able to declare into this program.

 For further information or assistance, feel free to reach out to a success coach.